Edin Džeko: Early career

 Džeko began his career at Željezničar, playing as a midfielder between 2003 and 2005, but with little success playing in that position.
-He was widely regarded as too tall, and with poor technical abilities.
+He was regarded as too tall, and with poor technical abilities.
 Džeko's coach at the time though, Jiří Plíšek, saw his potential and when Plíšek returned home, he advised Teplice to buy him. Željezničar accepted a bid of just €25,000 for Džeko, one of Željezničar's directors saying years later, "[we] thought we won the lottery".

 Džeko had a loan spell with Ústí nad Labem in 2005, during which he scored six goals in 15 games.
 Later that year, he moved back to Teplice, staying there until 2007.
 With 13 goals in 30 games, he was the second-top goalscorer of the Czech League in the 2006–07 season.
 Due to his performances, VfL Wolfsburg manager Felix Magath signed him for €4 million.